lucidmoon/MageVagrant/README.md

 ### Future Setup

-- Add Ruby for our Ruby devs
+- Setup Ruby for our Ruby devs
-- Possibly add New Relic for server monitoring
+- New Relic for server monitoring
+- Magento TAF